jonmartinstorm/LLM-with-LCEL/README.md

 # LLM-with-LCEL
-A simple LLM app using LangChain and LCEL
+A simple LLM app using LangChain and LCEL.

+Using local models running with Ollama.